liorp/liorp.github.io/_posts/2022-01-09-hashtag-nomouse.md

   - keybr
 ---

+It's priceless to go mouseless 🐭
+{: .page__subtitle}

-> A computer mouse 🐭 (plural mice, sometimes mouses) is a hand-held pointing device that detects two-dimensional motion relative to a surface.
+> A computer mouse (plural mice, sometimes mouses) is a hand-held pointing device that detects two-dimensional motion relative to a surface.
 This motion is typically translated into the motion of a pointer on a display, which allows a smooth control of the graphical user interface of a computer.
 ~ [Wikipedia][computer-mouse-wiki] (except for the emoji part, that's on me)

 Wow, it's been a long time since the mouse first appeared in 1968.